 Our students are well-prepared for graduate schools as well as medical, dental, and other professional schools.
-Alumni go on to develop novel medicines at biotechnology companies, conduct research at national laboratories, teach at universities, or pursue careers in range of other fields, including the following:
+Alumni go on to develop novel medicines at biotechnology companies, conduct research at national laboratories, teach at universities, or pursue careers in a range of fields, including the following:

 As an MCB major, you will explore fundamental questions about how organisms work at molecular, cellular, and systems levels and how these processes can go awry during injury, infections, and genetic diseases.
 You’ll build a strong foundation in biological sciences, chemistry, physics, statistics, and math, and gain knowledge of core MCB subjects such as cell communication and gene expression.
 As you progress through the major, you will be able to customize the curriculum according to your interests.
 Faculty have designed a variety of advanced courses, from cancer cell biology to neuro and molecular pharmacology.
 As an MCB student, you will learn not only the basic principles of modern biology, you will also acquire the fundamental, critical, and analytical skills necessary for a successful career.